Textualize/textual/docs/guide/devtools.md

 ## Console

-When running any terminal application, you can no longer use `print` when debugging (or log to the console).
+When running a terminal application, you will generally no longer be able to use `print` when debugging (or log to the console).
 This is because anything you write to standard output would overwrite application content, making it unreadable.
 Fortunately Textual supplies a debug console of its own which has some super helpful features.

-To use the console, open up 2 terminal emulators.
+To use the console, open up **two** terminal emulators.
 Run the following in one of the terminals:

 ```bash
 textual console